 - Beware particularly old people will say they have ‘bad diarrhoea’ when in actual fact they have faecal incontinence.
 This is a very disabling condition (socially).

 - Osmotic – something is causing too much liquid to be held in the gut

-- Secretory – due to abnormal ion transfer across the gut – the small bowel secretes about a litre of fluid across the gut with each day.
+- Secretory – due to abnormal ion transfer across the gut – the small bowel secretes about 1L of fluid across the gut with each day.
 Normally you absorb about 4L.
 In cholera, you secret up to 8L a day, but still only absorb 4L

 - Deficiency of lactase – about 10% of the population are lactase deficient.
 As part of the weaning process, mammals normally lose lactase.
 If you have no lactase then you can’t break down lactose, and thus it will be broken down by gut bacteria and cause diarrhoea

 - Dysmotility – reduced or increased gut transit time.

 - Up to 50% of travellers experience this.

 - Most common causing agent is E. Coli.
 (40%)

 - Specific pathogen is identified 50-80% of the time

 - Can be treated with a single stat dose of 1g azithromycin